 The mechanical engineering graduate program in the College of Engineering emphasizes in-depth learning and research.
-In collaboration with faculty across campus, the faculty are currently researching a diverse range of topics within the field.
+In collaboration with faculty across campus, the mechanical engineering faculty are currently researching a diverse range of topics within the field.
 For more information, see the Department of Mechanical Engineering website.

 Design and Uncertainty Quantification

-The Design and Uncertainty Quantification focus area is concerned with design optimization of complex mechanical systems in the presence of uncertainty.
+The Design and Uncertainty Quantification focus area is concerned with the design optimization of complex mechanical systems in the presence of uncertainty.
 The focus area emphasizes developments of sound theoretical foundation, novel computational methods and algorithms, and modern software tools aimed at creating state-of-the-art engineering design of automotive, aerospace, naval, nuclear, and biomedical systems.
 Current areas of excellence include artificial muscles and smart materials design, ship hydrodynamics, design sensitivity analysis, uncertainty quantification, and reliability-based design optimization.

 The Fluid Dynamics focus area covers a wide variety of topics with flow of liquids and gases as the common denominator.
 The graduate program in fluid dynamics emphasizes fundamental principles and applications, and the numerical and experimental techniques used to obtain and analyze fluid flows.
-Areas of concentration include computational fluid dynamics, experimental fluid dynamics, medical flows, naval hydrodynamics, biologically-inspired air and underwater vehicles, multiphase flows, cavitation and ventilation, and fluid-structure interaction and turbulence, among others.
+Areas of concentration include computational fluid dynamics, experimental fluid dynamics, medical flows, naval hydrodynamics, biologically inspired air and underwater vehicles, multiphase flows, cavitation and ventilation, and fluid-structure interaction and turbulence, among others.

 Heat Transfer and Combustion